 - WorkSafe QLD’s segregation tool – to assist with compatibility and segregation queries for your chemicals

-- Australian Standards - it’s also a good idea to reference the relevant Australian Standards for each substance, as well as AS NZS 3833:2007 – The storage and handling of mixed classes of dangerous goods, in packages and intermediate bulk containers.
+- Australian Standards - it’s also a good idea to reference the relevant Australian Standards for each substance, as well as AS NZS 3833:2024 – The storage and handling of mixed classes of dangerous goods, in packages and intermediate bulk containers.
+Please note that this standard was updated in 2024 with more detailed requirements for segregation, including provision for flammable substances to reduce fire risk.

 Safety Cabinets Assisting in Segregation